Sophomore Transfer Steps to Success

 Please refer to our School of Nursing Course Equivalency Guide to check if your non-elective prerequisite courses have been pre-approved for transfer credit.

-• Some courses may be listed as "X:Departmental" and say "transferable."
+Some courses may be listed as "X:Departmental" and say "transferable."
 These courses are approved for elective credits, but will need to be submitted through our course equivalency request form if you intend on using the course as a prerequisite.

-If your course is not listed on the School of Nursing Course Equivalency Guide or the University of Michigan Transfer Credit Equivalency Website, your course may not have been submitted for evaluation to the University of Michigan School of Nursing.
+If your course is not listed on the School of Nursing Course Equivalency Guide or the University of Michigan Transfer Credit Equivalency Search, your course may not have been submitted for evaluation to the University of Michigan School of Nursing.
 To determine if your course is equivalent, follow the steps below:

 Step 1: Obtain the syllabi for the course(s) you are seeking to have evaluated.
 Syllabi can usually be obtained from your professor, the department, or the registrar's office at the institution.
 Appropriate syllabi will include the following: